Deal alert! Northwest, our favorite company, is forming

 How do I know my LLC tax classification?

-If your EIN Confirmation Letter says “SOLE MBR” after your name, your LLC is taxed as a Sole Proprietorship.
+If you have one Member, your LLC is taxed as a Sole Proprietorship.

-If your EIN Confirmation Letter says “MBR” after your name, your LLC is taxed as a Partnership.
+If your LLC has more than one Member, your LLC is taxed as a Partnership.

 How to start an LLC in West Virginia?

-Here are the steps to starting an LLC in West Virginia:
+Here are the steps for starting an LLC in West Virginia: